 (cover photo: Tony Avelar/Associated Press)

 This piece was originally posted in March 2019.
-It has been updated with the news of Pedroia’s retirement.
+It has been updated in anticipation of the 2025 Hall of Fame vote.

 Dustin Pedroia Career Highlights